cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/understanding-policy.md

 ## Managed Policy

-The policy below is a full list of Managed Policies managed by the SpaceONE team.
+The policy below is a full list of Managed Policies managed by the CloudONE team.
 Detailed permission is automatically updated if necessary.
 Policy was created by classifying it according to the major roles within the organization.

 |    Policy Type     |        Policy Name        |                Policy Id                 | Permission Description                                                                                                                                                                                                                                                                                                                                                         |                                                                           Reference                                                                           |